 (12) Where the Chief Commissioner does not give the direction referred to in subsection (11)(b), he may —

-(a) allocate the matter in dispute for hearing and determination by the Commission constituted by a Commissioner other than the Commissioner who presided over the conference; and
+(a) allocate the matter in dispute for hearing and determination by the Commission constituted by a commissioner other than the commissioner who presided over the conference; and

 (b) exercise in relation to the matter such powers of the Commission referred to in section 27(1) as he considers appropriate and are not inconsistent with the hearing and determination under paragraph (a).

-(12a) Where, at the conclusion of a conference held in accordance with this section, any question, dispute, or disagreement in relation to an industrial matter has not been settled by agreement between all of the parties, and the parties in relation to whom the matter has not been so settled all consent in writing to the Commissioner who presided over the conference conclusively determining that question, dispute or disagreement, that Commissioner may hear and determine that question, dispute, or disagreement and make an order binding on the parties who so consented.
+(12a) Where, at the conclusion of a conference held in accordance with this section, any question, dispute, or disagreement in relation to an industrial matter has not been settled by agreement between all of the parties, and the parties in relation to whom the matter has not been so settled all consent in writing to the commissioner who presided over the conference conclusively determining that question, dispute or disagreement, that commissioner may hear and determine that question, dispute, or disagreement and make an order binding on the parties who so consented.

-(12b) Nothing in subsection (12a) authorises the Commissioner to use final offer arbitration without the express consent, in writing, of all of the parties concerned.
+(12b) Nothing in subsection (12a) authorises the commissioner to use final offer arbitration without the express consent, in writing, of all of the parties concerned.

 (12c) Notwithstanding section 49 no appeal shall lie from an order made under subsection (12a).